 The Alliance is committed to improving access to affordable health care for our members.
 To accomplish this, the Alliance offers innovative programs to help members achieve healthier outcomes.
 These programs are managed by a multidisciplinary team comprised of experienced health educators who assist members with motivational interviewing and trauma inform care techniques to stay healthy and to understand and manage chronic disease/s, including enrollment in the Alliance Health Education and Disease Management Programs.
-Detailed information about these services is provided in Section 12 and 13 of this manual.
+Detailed information about these services is provided in this manual in Section 12: Disease Management Program and Section 13: Health Education Programs.

-For information or referrals to the Alliance Health Education and Disease Management Programs, please call the Health Education Line at (800) 700-3874 ext.
-5580 or visit our provider website.
+For information or referrals to the Alliance Health Education and Disease Management Programs, please call the Health Education Line at 800-700-3874 ext.
+5580 or visit our page on the Alliance provider website.